OctopusDeploy/docs/docs/infrastructure/deployment-targets/index.md

 hideInThisSection: True
 ---

-Deployment targets are the servers and services you deploy your software to.
+Deployment targets are the servers and services that host your deployed software.
 You can manage your deployment targets by navigating to **{{Infrastructure,Deployment Targets}}** in the Octopus Web Portal.

 From the **Deployment Targets** tab you can add new deployment targets, disable or delete deployment targets, check on the status of your targets, and run health checks.